Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems

-For small $V_2, V_3$ the $\sqrt{3} \times \sqrt{3}$ GWC is stable, as the total charge configuration completely avoids the $V_1$ and $V_3$ costs at the expense of a $V_2$ cost.
-However, other phases are favored for modest $V_2/V_1$ and $V_3/V_1$.
-For example, for $V_3 = 0 $, a value of $V_2/V_1 = 0.2$ stabilizes a ``dimer" crystal, the state that arises out of a compromise - the system pays some $V_1$, $V_2$ and $V_3$ costs by pairing up into dimers, as shown in Fig.~\ref{fig:classical}c.
-Interestingly, this periodic arrangement is degenerate with exponentially many (in system size) other exactly states including non-periodic configurations, suggesting a high amount of ``charge frustration".
-At larger $V_3$, a crystal is formed out of a cluster of three charges, which we refer to as a ``trimer".
+At \addt{much} larger $V_3$, a crystal is formed out of a cluster of three charges, which we refer to as a ``trimer".
 This state pays no $V_2$ cost but pays some $V_3$ costs between trimers.
-It is degenerate with many other states, most prominently a period-3 ``stripe" state (periodic arrangement of one-dimensional lines of charges).
-In this state (which will feature in Fig. \ref{fig:quantum}), all $V_1$ and $V_3$ costs are paid within each one-dimensional stripe.
-Then, when $V_2$ and $V_3$ are both large, a ``fourmer" crystal, shown in Fig.~\ref{fig:classical}c, is stabilized.
-In general, it is important to note that at low density, the system avoids energy penalties by clustering particles, even in the absence of any attractive interactions - reminiscent of a pairing mechanism discussed in Refs.\cite{Crpel2021} and recent reports of ``bubble phases" in Landau levels \cite{PhysRevLett.131.226501}.
+It is exactly degenerate with a period-3 ``stripe" state, a periodic arrangement of one-dimensional lines of charges.
+In the case of this state, which will feature in Fig. \ref{fig:quantum}, all $V_1$ and $V_3$ costs are paid within each one-dimensional stripe. \addt{(On larger sizes we have observed the existence of lower energy amorphous states, featuring short stripes and trimers.)} Then, when $V_2$ and $V_3$ are both large, a ``fourmer" crystal, shown in Fig.~\ref{fig:classical}c, is stabilized.
+In general, we note that at low density the system avoids energy penalties by clustering particles, even in the absence of any attractive interactions - reminiscent of a pairing mechanism discussed in ref \cite{Crpel2021} and recent reports of ``bubble phases" in Landau levels \cite{PhysRevLett.131.226501}.

-We now ask where in the phase diagram of Fig. \ref{fig:classical}b are typical moiré TMD materials expected to be.
+We now ask where in the phase-competition diagram of Fig. \ref{fig:classical}b are typical moiré TMD materials expected to be.
 To answer that question, it is necessary to compute the extended $V_{ij}$ Hubbard parameters.
-Following Ref.~\cite{mak_xu2020correlated}, we consider a double-gate screened Coulomb interaction
+Following ref.~\cite{mak_xu2020correlated}, we consider a double-gate screened Coulomb interaction